Sonic-Amiga/CenMiniCom/FrontPanel/README.md

 - Added decoupling capacitors
 - Better GND separation
 - Narrowed down while maintaining compatibility with original, mounting holes are kept in the same location
+- Adjusted J3 footprint so that MPW-5 connector fits in

 # Contacts